greenonline/Taipan_40_Column_Apple_II/README.md

 ### Errata from book

-*This list just keeps on growin' and the years keep on passin'*.
+*The list just keeps on growin' as the years keep on passin'*.

 #### Tea purchasing